ericoporto/ags-manual-wiki/acintro5.md

     current player character.
 -   To give the player an inventory item, use the `player.AddInventory` command.
+-   Test the game as before (F5) , and try it out.
+Does your character say a comment about the key when you look at the key within your inventory?

 Go to part 6: [Using your own graphics](acintro6)